pratham-garg-456/Broke_Buddy/README.md

 - git remote add origin < The SSH URl > -> to connect the origin
 - git pull origin main -> to pull the remote repo and track the remote repo.
 - git merge origin/main -> to accept the remote changes
 - git fetch origin/main -> to update the remote branch in your repository to point to the latest version.
+- git push --all -> to push all the branches from main to remote